How Can a Small Family Medicine Clinic in West Virginia Evaluate Whether Joining a Physician-Led Accountable Care Organization Is Worth It?

 These ACOs are made up of health care providers plus hospitals and doctors who treat patients that have Medicare.
 The goal, therefore, is to make sure each patient gets tremendous personal care in a highly efficient way, lessening the number of medical errors that can be part of a system.

-The Benefits of ACOs
+Common Types of ACOs

 Successful ACOs can produce group performance payouts in the tune of hundreds of millions, however this comes with an with an important caveat: that those who get enough savings to qualify for extra payments don’t often happen in the first year.
 It can sometimes take up to five years before the bonuses become realized.
 A lot of these benefits depend on the population serviced and what care was needed by patients, so geographic location is a big factor.
 An ACO in Palm Beach, Florida, earned more than $28 million in performance payments among its 275 providers and 175 specialists.